fluencelabs/fRPC-Substrate/hacking_frpc.md

     DeployedService --> RunService: fluence run
 ```

 Fluence CLI uses multiple *yaml* config files.
 Below find references to the most important one populated with parameters from our fRPC-Substrate project.
 You can find the schemas in the [schemas](./.fluence/schemas) directory.
+Note that Fluence CLI creates config files lazily, i.e., as needed.

 #### fluence.yaml -- the root project config file that manages version, dependencies, and more: